 House of Dog Training

 In 2016, I became part of the pilot programme for the Pet Professional Guilds Pet Dog Ambassador programme.
 Ultimately I saw more value in this evaluation than in the CGC, because it puts responsibility on both the handler AND the dog.
 I immediately applied to become an instructor and assessor and passed.
-Classes are planned in the next couple of months
+Classes are planned starting up soon.

 After speaking to a troop of boy scouts about dog training, I realized that I would like to reach more children and thus became a licensed “Be A Tree Program” presenter, which teaches children about dog safety and how to prevent dog bites.